 - If you plan to tent camp rather than hire an RV: check out Best Tent Camping: Southern California

 - Also have a look at the State Parks camping information

 - And have a look at the collection of camping styles below!

 We’d love to hear from anyone who’s explored more of California and other states, and especially if you’ve hired or bought an RV or campervan.
-You can share your experience with Campfire Magazine readers by emailing us here.
+You can share your experience with Campfire Magazine readers by leaving a comment emailing us here.
 Meanwhile, have a great day!